 Our board of directors has approved a compensation policy for our non-employee directors.
 The non-employee director compensation policy provides for annual retainer fees and long-term equity awards for our non-employee directors.
-Pursuant to the terms of the non-employee director compensation policy, each non-employee director will receive an annual retainer of \$30,000, with an additional \$25,000 annual retainer payable to the chairman of the board of directors.
-Non-employee directors serving as the chairs of the audit, compensation and nominating and corporate governance committees will receive additional annual retainers of \$15,000, \$10,000 and \$7,500, respectively.
-Non-employee directors serving as members of the audit, compensation and nominating and corporate governance committees will receive additional annual retainers of \$7,500, \$5,000 and \$3,750, respectively.
+Pursuant to the terms of the non-employee director compensation policy, each non-employee director will receive an annual retainer of \$32,000.
+During 2020, from and after February 9, 2020, our chairman of the board of directors will receive a cash retainer for his service as the non-employee chairman of the board for the remainder of 2020, based on an annualized rate of \$240,000 per year.
+Commencing in 2021 our chairman of the board of directors will receive an additional \$26,500 annual retainer.
+Non-employee directors serving as the chairs of the audit, compensation, and nominating and corporate governance committees will receive additional annual retainers of \$16,000, \$10,600 and \$8,000, respectively.
+Non-employee directors serving as members of the audit, compensation, and nominating and corporate governance committees will receive additional annual retainers of \$8,000, \$5,300 and \$4,000, respectively.